 Whole limb low level laser therapy treatment and a full range of services

 The Centre was established in St Marys in January 2000 and pioneered the use of Scanning Laser Therapy in Tasmania.
-Today we have two scanning laser units and five hand-held probes.
-These units combine to offer an extensive range of wavelengths and intensities, enabling the therapists to optimise treatments for certain conditions ranging from lymphoedema, post-surgical, wounds and musculoskeletal injuries.
+Today, we have one scanning laser unit and two hand-held probes.
+These units combine to offer an extensive range of wavelengths and intensities, enabling the therapists to optimise treatments for certain conditions ranging from lymphoedema, post-surgical recovery, wounds and musculoskeletal injuries.

 All of our programs are designed to minimise pain, discomfort and mobility loss experienced by patients, and to restore their quality of life and enjoyment of everyday activities.

 All treatment protocols have been developed with advice and ongoing support from Professor Neil Piller, Lymphologist, from the Flinders Medical Centre in South Australia.

 Treatments for lymphoedema offered by the Tasmanian Lymphoedema Centre may include:

 - Education and guidance on self care

 - Body Composition Analysis and Fluid Ratio Measurements